lilyzhouZYJ/note-taker/README.md

 A node.js project: a website for taking notes!

-## Project Features
+Features include:
 - Creating, editing, and deleting notes.
 - Support both public and private notes.
 A user can view other users' public notes, but not their private ones.
 - User authentication using Google.

-## Project Description
+## Description

+This is mostly a server-side/Node.js practice project, so I focused on building the backend mechanisms and tried to keep the frontend as simple as possible.

 On the back end, I'm using Express to build my server (in [`app.js`](./app.js)).
 I'm also using the EJS template engine to render templates that would be sent to the front end.

-For the database, I'm using MongoDB, and I'm using the mongoose package to help interact with MongoDB.
+For the database, I'm using [MongoDB](https://www.mongodb.com/), and I'm using the mongoose package to help interact with MongoDB.
 The schema and model for mongoose are built in [./models/note.js](./models/note.js).

 ## Usage